 What is FTC Disclosure?

-An FTC disclosure is a legally required statement informing the audience that content is sponsored, gifted, or part of a paid partnership — mandated by the U.S. Federal Trade Commission for transparency in advertising.
+An FTC disclosure is a legally required statement informing the audience that content is sponsored, gifted, or part of a paid partnership.
+Mandated by.

 What is an FTC Disclosure?

-An FTC disclosure is a clear and conspicuous statement that tells the audience a piece of content involves a material connection to a brand — whether that’s payment, free products, affiliate commissions, or employment.
+An FTC disclosure is a clear and conspicuous statement that tells the audience a piece of content involves a material connection to a brand.
+Whether that’s payment, free products, affiliate commissions, or employment.

 The Federal Trade Commission (FTC) requires these disclosures because audiences deserve to know when content is influenced by a financial relationship.
 Without disclosure, sponsored content looks identical to organic recommendations.
 That’s deceptive.
 The FTC’s Endorsement Guides spell out exactly how, where, and when disclosures must appear.

 The FTC has issued warning letters to hundreds of influencers and brands since 2017.
 Fines can reach $50,000+ per violation.
-This isn’t a suggestion — it’s law.
+This isn’t a suggestion.
+It’s law.

 Why Do FTC Disclosures Matter?